This is the reference page for the seventh edition of my guide.

 The researchers then observed how . . .

-New Canadian vendor: Badger Shaving Co. has a very good selection of artisanal shaving soaps along with other shaving supplies.
+Badger Shaving Co. has a very good selection of artisanal shaving soaps along with other shaving supplies.
 Razors include Merkur, Parker, and Pearl.
 UPDATE: Closing its doors, Nov 2016.

 Superb artisanal shaving soap with interesting fragrances: Meißner Tremonia is a German shaving soap, available in the US from Straight Razor Designs and in the UK from Connaught Shaving.
 I posted a review with some photos, and this detailed review (which includes links to more sources of the soap) is worth reading.
 Definitely worthwhile.